Steve's Gastronomic Home Page

 The Salsa is usually memorable for being so spicy it almost numbs the taste buds before you even get a chance to try any of the delicious main dishes.
 I think the freshness, though, is also memorable, and makes it a very good example of New Mexico salsa.

 Sopaipillas are light and fluffy, and I think are almost as good as the ones I remember from La Posta.
 While they tend to be a bit on the greasy side, it is highly recommended to order one or more to go along with the meal, providing a soothing effect to the mouth that counteracts the spicy chile.
-Much of the food at Chope's is hot enough that I probably would not attempt to eat it without the relief of a sopaipilla and honey interspersed between bites of the hot chile (although an egg on top of the enchiladas does provide some soothing effects).
+The enchiladas at Chope's are hot enough that I probably would not attempt to eat a plate of them without the relief of a sopaipilla and honey interspersed between bites of the hot chile (although an egg on top of the enchiladas does provide some soothing effects).

 What is now Chope's Bar was the original restaurant, and is located next door to Chope's Cafe.
 The bar serves the same food as the restaurant, and this can be a great help during the times that the restaurant is full and you have to get on a waiting list for a table.
 In fact, I think one of the major drawbacks of this place is having to drive for miles deep into the heart of the Mesilla Valley farm country and not knowing if you will face a long wait once you arrive (Chope's does not take reservations, but I'm sure they will fill you in on the estimated wait time if you call ahead of time).
 My photo of Chope's Bar makes it look as if it is a biker bar, but it is actually popular with a large part of the local population and not just one segment of it.

-The restaurant itself is in an old house, and has what I would describe as a somewhat crowded dining arrangement.
-The main dining room is adjacent to the kitchen and is small, noisy, and busy, but also tends to be very friendly where it is easy to talk to the staff and other patrons.
+The restaurant itself is in an old house, and has what I would describe as a less than optimum dining arrangement.
+The main dining room is adjacent to the kitchen and is small, crowded, noisy, and busy, but also tends to be very friendly where it is easy to talk to the staff and other patrons.
 The larger dining room is quieter and provides slightly more space between tables, but they are still rather crowded.
-Patrons at Chope's frequently spend time in the waiting room before a table opens up

-I sometimes have to look hard to find drawbacks to eating at Chope's, but I do believe the enchiladas are too heavily saturated in corn oil.
-I have come to appreciate the canola oil used at Las Trancas, but overall I still do not think they can cook enchiladas that are quite as good as at Chope's (at least when it comes to green enchiladas).
+I have to look hard to find drawbacks to eating at Chope's, but I do believe the enchiladas are too heavily saturated in corn oil.
+I have come to appreciate the canola oil used at Las Trancas, but overall I still do not think they can cook enchiladas that are quite as good as at Chope's.

 Of course the main drawback to Chope's would be if you do not want to eat food that is this spicy for whatever reason, and I can understand that this would be the case with many people.
 I think just about every visit to Chope's should include a chile relleno, in which I have yet to find a flaw.
 These are spicy as well, but I think within the range of most people's experience.
-If you try the relleno, and it does not scare you away, you may want to try the green enchiladas.
-Red enchiladas are sometimes spicy, but on average I would say they are milder than the green.
+If you try the relleno, and it does not scare you away, you may want to try the enchiladas as well.

-Some combination dinners are available, but I usually find it better to order individual items, and the price does not come out much higher.
+Some combination dinners are available, but I usually find it better to order the items I want, and the price does not come out much higher.
 Some of the best bargains are available on the lunch specials, but choices are limited.

 Coming from El Paso, La Mesa can be reached from IH-10 by taking the Vado exit (NM 227) and going west to Vado.
 You then turn left on NM 478 and go south less than a quarter mile, where NM 227 again goes to the west (there are few if any signs that give directions).
 From Vado you should follow NM 227, and keep going straight after it turns into NM 28.
 Once you are on Hwy 28 La Mesa is the next town.